 '''

 cat > /etc/vimrc << "EOF"

 " Begin /etc/vimrc

+" Ensure defaults are set before customizing settings, not after

+source $VIMRUNTIME/defaults.vim

+let skip_defaults_vim=1

 set nocompatible

 set backspace=2

+set mouse=

 syntax on

-if (&term == "iterm") || (&term == "putty")
+if (&term == "xterm") || (&term == "putty")

 set background=dark

 endif

 " End /etc/vimrc

 EOF

 '''

 The set nocompatible setting makes vim behave in a more useful way (the default) than the vi-compatible manner.
 Remove the "no" to keep the old vi behavior.
 The set backspace=2 setting allows backspacing over line breaks, autoindents, and the start of insert.
 The syntax on parameter enables vim's syntax highlighting.
+The set mouse= setting enables proper pasting of text with the mouse when working in chroot or over a remote connection.
 Finally, the if statement with the set background=dark setting corrects vim's guess about the background color of some terminal emulators.
 This gives the highlighting a better color scheme for use on the black background of these programs.